sylvainOL/katacoda-scenarios/doc_as_code/step1.md

-This scenario will deploy a local environment to generate HTML files using RST
+This scenario will deploy a local environment to generate HTML files using RST.

 Clone our example repository to setup the required libraries: